Cavano History, Family Crest & Coats of Arms

 Early Notables of the Cavano family (pre 1700)

-, also known as Kit Cavanagh and Mother Ross was a...
-Another 26 words (2 lines of text) are included under the topic Early Cavano Notables in all our PDF Extended History products and printed products wherever possible.
+Another 141 words (10 lines of text) are included under the topic Early Cavano Notables in all our PDF Extended History products and printed products wherever possible.

 Cavano Settlers in United States in the 19th Century